semwhy500/Revature_Project_1/README.md

 ## Features

-List of features ready and TODOs for future development:
+List of features ready:
-* /event/findAll (GET) - Returns a list of all events
+* /events/getEvents (GET) - Returns a list of all events
-* /event/save (PUT) - Adds an event to the event database
-* /venues/getvenues (GET) - Returns a list of all venues
-* /venues/addvenue (POST) - Adds a venue to the venue database

-To-do list:
-* /event/{ID} (GET) - Returns a list of events matching the specified ID
+* /events/{ID} (GET) - Returns a list of events matching the specified ID
-* /event/delete/{ID} (POST) - Removes all events matching the specified ID in the event database
+* /events/delete/{ID} (POST) - Removes all events matching the specified ID in the event database
+* /events/addEvent (DELETE) - Adds an event to the event database
+* /venues/getVenues (GET) - Returns a list of all venues
 * /venues/{ID} (GET) - Returns a list of venues matching the specified ID
-* /venues/delete/{ID} (POST) - Removes all venues matching the specified ID in the venue database
+* /venues/delete/{ID} (DELETE) - Removes all venues matching the specified ID in the venue database
+* /venues/addVenue (POST) - Adds a venue to the venue database